LAB TESTS FOR SHEEHAN'S SYNDROME

 Lab tests for Sheehan’s Syndrome (Hypopituitarism) can be extremely frustrating and expensive.

-First, please note that health insurance does matter.
+First, please note that health insurance and your ability to pay for medical appointments does matter.

 Here are some of the additional lab test you may want to request:

 - Cortisol Levels (drawn first thing in the morning)